 One of the biggest questions about viruses is, “Are they alive?”
 Consider that viruses

 Almost all know medicines, such as antibiotics, work by inhibiting some specifically bacterial chemical function, thereby killing the bacteria without harming our cells which don’t do the targeted chemical reaction.
 Since viruses use our cells to do their work, there is really no antibiotic that can effectively inhibit their growth without messing up the workings of our cells.
 Thus, despite all the frantic AIDS research, there remains no known cure, no antiviral agent to zap viral infections.
 Antibiotics do NOT help, and may actually make matters worse.
 Because antibiotics kill the good bacteria in your system (even if bad bacteria are present), taking them can cause secondary fungus infections.
 Additionally, if some “bad” bacteria are present in your system, there’s always the chance that there will be just that one mutant one with the chemical machinery to survive the antibiotic, and via natural selection, live to reproduce and pass on its resistant genes when all the others have died.
-This is how multiple-antibiotic-resistant strains of bacteria develop (multiple-drug-resistant Staphylococcus aureus — “staph infection” — has become such a bad problem in hospitals, etc. that medical people now refer to it by the nickname, “M-D-R-S-A”).
+This is how multiple-antibiotic-resistant strains of bacteria develop (Multiple-drug-Resistant [or Methicillin-Resistant] Staphylococcus aureus — “staph infection” — has become such a bad problem in hospitals, etc. that medical people now refer to it by the nickname, “MRSA”).
 Additionally, the more your body is exposed to antibiotics, the greater the chance that you might develop an allergy to one or more, and not be able to take it/them when you really need to.
 It does no good to take antibiotics for a cold (unless you count the money you just gave to the doctor and drug company as being to their benefit).

 The good news is that our immune systems can “learn” to fight off previously-encountered viruses.
 The first time you are exposed to a virus, your immune system starts to make antibodies against it, so that next time you get an invasion of that virus, you can fight it off without getting sick.
 Some viruses, like those that cause colds and flu, mutate so quickly (we talk about various strains of flu virus) that they become so different from the last one to which you were exposed that you immune system doesn’t have the right instructions to fight off the new variety.
 Some viruses, like small pox, mumps, and measles, mutate more slowly, so for these once someone gets the disease, his/her immune system can fight any future exposures and the person doesn’t get sick again.
 For these viruses, any exposure to even a closely-related strain will trigger an immune reaction, hence vaccination, harmless variants/derivatives of pathogenic viruses, are effective in stimulating the immune system to “learn” how to fight future exposures.
 As you hopefully recall from our discussion of the immune system, one big problem with the AIDS virus is that it infects and destroys the cells of the immune system that are needed to create immunity to fight off any new pathogens.
-A person who has been exposed to the AIDS virus does make anti-AIDS antibodies (AIDS testing involves checking for the presence of anti-AIDS antibodies, not the actual virus, itself), but often cannot make antibodies against anything new, thus usually ends up dying of some secondary infection that his/her immune system couldn’t fight.
+A person who has been exposed to the AIDS virus does make anti-AIDS antibodies (AIDS testing involves checking for the presence of anti-AIDS antibodies, not the actual virus, itself), but often cannot make antibodies against anything new after that, thus usually ends up dying of some secondary infection that his/her immune system couldn’t fight.